- tramadol hydrochloride

 Invodol SR 100 mg prolonged-release tablets

-Each prolonged-release tablet contains 87.84 mg tramadol (as hydrochloride).
+Each prolonged-release tablet contains 100 mg tramadol hydrochloride.

 Excipient with known effect